u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 ## A Once in a Century Rewrite

 Scientists are hackers and painters.
 They are creative, intelligent, logical.
 They want to express themselves and solve interesting, potentially transformative problems.
-The incumbent system can oppress this core desire (to different degrees in different disciplines).
+The incumbent system can oppress this core desire (to varying degrees in different disciplines).

 A new Scientific Operating System isn't just a new toolset, or just a new methodology.
 It's a set of interactions comprised of people, organizations, data infrastructure, and technologies in service of the creatives who do great science, and the public that depends on it.